Ancient Cities in Israel: 7 Historic Places to Visit

 The church is the oldest in the Holy Land, and the foundation of the church, which dates back to the 4th century, was laid by the Roman Emperor Constantine, who commissioned it in 326 CE.
 Although the church has undergone many transformations since then, there are still traces of the original mosaics from this first church.

 Akko, or Acre, is one of the ancient cities in Israel that is a must-see site to visit and explore.
-It is a walled seaside city along Haifa Bay that has been a port for more than 4,000 years.
+The walled seaside city along Haifa Bay has been a port for more than 4,000 years.
 Moreover, it has been shaped by many cultures since the Romans, Ottomans and Byzantines, among others, took possession of the city at different times in history.
 Therefore, it is today also a blend of Jewish, Christian, and Muslim cultures – and a unique UNESCO World Heritage Site in Israel.

 Being an old Crusader town, Akko features a subterranean Crusader City, and all subsequent mosques, baths, and other constructions have been built on top of the old Crusader ruins.